Prathamsahu52/Prathamsahu52.github.io/content/competition/ISC_SCC24/index.md

 <!-- Insert image -->
 ![ISC SCC 2024](images/teams.jpeg)

 Our team was selected to participate in the 2024 ISC Student Cluster Competition, in the virtual round.
-We submitted are proposal on October last year and were selected to participate in the competition.
-We were one of the first Indian team to participate in the competition, and also one of the very few first time participants.
-We were competing agaisnt top Universities from all over the world, and had very less experience in the field of HPC.
-However, we were determined to learn and compete with the best.
+We submitted our proposal in October last year and became one of the first Indian team to participate in the competition, and also one of the very few first time participants in this years event.
+We were competing agaisnt top universities from all over the world, and were aware of our lack of experience in the field.
+However, we were determined to learn and make the most of this opportunity.

 ## Preparation Phase
-Our early preperations started with learning about building, running, profiling and visualizing applications in the local CSE beouwulf cluster, then followed by Param Sanganak, our in house Supercomputer.
-We initially started with trying out the tasks given in the previous years.
+Our early preperations started with learning about building, running, profiling and visualizing applications in the local CSE beouwulf cluster, then followed by Param Sanganak, our in house Supercomputer at IITK.
+We initially started with trying out the tasks given in the previous years of the competition.
 ## Competition Overview

 The competition was 2 months long and began in March.
 We were given 4 tasks to complete which covered a wide range of topics, including parallelization, optimizations, scaling, profiling and visualization.